Format to FAT32 for USB or External Hard Drive in Windows 10 - Qiling

-On Windows 10/8.1/8/7, there are typically four ways for both average and advanced users to format to FAT32, which has the greatest compatibility compared to other file systems.
-For small capacity flash drives, pen drives, or SD cards that range from 2GB-32GB, any of the four methods are workable.
-However, for USB flash drives, HDDs, or external hard drives that exceed 32GB, the applicable tools will be restricted to the third-party USB format tool and the Windows Command Prompt.
+On Windows 10/8.1/8/7, there are four ways to format to FAT32, which is compatible with most devices.
+For small capacity flash drives, pen drives, or SD cards (2GB-32GB), any of the four methods work.
+However, for larger storage devices like USB flash drives, HDDs, or external hard drives (over 32GB), only third-party USB format tools and the Windows Command Prompt can be used.

 1. Third-party USB format tool